Total Stock Return Calculator

 Debt/Fixed Income securities:

 However, lending in a professional manner is governed by laws and rules and one can earn some income in the form of interest on it.
-The Federal Government, State Government, Local Municipal bodies, various corporations and financial institutions like banks are often in need of money and are willing to borrow it from you.
+The Federal Government, State Government, Local Municipal bodies, various corporations, and financial institutions like banks are often in need of money and are willing to borrow it from you.
 Of course, nothing is free and they will be paying you some interest for borrowing that money.
 This act of lending and borrowing needs to be documented and like shares that represent ownership of a company, this document represents ownership of the debt.
 The document is most commonly known as a bond.

 Gold & Precious Metals:

 Human beings have an attraction for gold akin to one that Gollum has for its precious and this has continued since time immemorial.
-With its origins as currency and its transition to asset due to its rarity, gold has been a reliable store of value and safe haven asset during crisis since ancient history.
+With its origins as currency and its transition to asset due to its rarity, gold has been a reliable store of value and safe haven asset during crises since ancient history.
 While the world markets crashed during the pandemic, gold shone bright, crossing $2000 per troy oz. for the first time in its entire history.

 Real Estate: